JasperFx/marten/documentation/documentation/admin/installing-plv8-windows.md

 > C:\Program Files (x86)\PostgreSQL\9.6\

+### Distributions from xTuple

+The zip contains the folders for all the supported versions and the install_plv8.bat file.

+Run the batch file from a command window running in administrative mode and provide the path for your Postgres installation.

 ## Create Extension

 Once you have moved all the files to the correct folder, you can now call the create extension again: